In the Matter of Certain Opaque Polymers, No. 337-TA-883, Notice, (December 16, 2014)

 Both parties submitted briefing in response to the Commission’s request.
 Finnegan’s arguments as to why it should not be sanctioned include that it did not have constitutionally “sufficient notice” that counsel’s conduct was at issue or that it was subject to sanctions.
 In addition, it noted that in the course of its representation of Organik Kimya, it did not have a sufficient opportunity to be heard.

 The ITC does not deal with spoliation issues regularly, but as can be seen from this decision, the potential consequences—to both client and counsel—can be huge.
 Dow has characterized it as potentially “the worst case of spoliation in ITC history.”
 That would be true in purely monetary terms, but the ITC has in the past issued severe evidentiary sanctions against parties found to have spoliated evidence.
 The Commission is currently considering the briefs, with a decision due within the next couple months.

 Katherine Reardon is an Associate in the litigation group at Fish & Richardson’s New York office.
-Her practice focuses on patent, copyright, and trademark litigation in federal district courts and before the U.S. International Trade Commission.
-Kate has worked with a wide range...
+Her practice focuses on patent, copyright, and trademark litigation in federal district courts and in section 337 proceedings before the U.S. International Trade Commission.
+Kate has...